 The Frequency of Your Cardio Exercises

 The “experts” say that you should exercise 5 times a week for at least 20 minutes and that’s a good rule to go by.
 That may sound like a lot, but consider that 20 minutes is only 1.4% of your day.
 Also consider that exercise will help you live considerably longer, so you’ll probably have more healthy days to enjoy anyway.
 This doesn’t mean that you need 5 days of cardio exercise though.
-Some of those days could and should be strength training, and others cardio.
-The best way to exercise is a combination of both.
+Some of those days might be strength training.
+The healthiest way to exercise is a combination of both.

 What Does an Intense Cardio Workout Look Like?